OmniLayer/spec/README.md

 ## Distributed Exchange

 The Omni Protocol allows users to trade coins without trusting a centralized website.
-When trading Mastercoins for bitcoins, this can be rather cumbersome, since it isn't possible to automatically match bids with asks, since we can't force the bidder to send bitcoins when a matching ask is found.
-When trading Mastercoins for other Omni Protocol currencies, bids and asks are matched automatically.
+When trading Omni Protocol-based tokens for bitcoins, this can be cumbersome, because it isn't possible to automatically match bids with asks, since we can't force the bidder to send bitcoins when a matching ask is found.
+When trading Omni Tokens for other Omni Protocol currencies, bids and asks are matched automatically.

-Consequently, the messages below are different for mastercoin/bitcoin exchange than they are for exchange between mastercoin and other Omni Protocol currencies, and the resulting UI must also be different, reflecting both the one-sided nature of bitcoin/mastercoin exchange as well as the additional anti-spam fees and race conditions inherent in the system.
+Consequently, the messages below are different for Omni Protocol currencies/bitcoin exchange than they are for exchange between Omni Token and other Omni Protocol currencies, and the resulting UI must also be different, reflecting both the one-sided nature of bitcoin/Omni Token exchange as well as the additional anti-spam fees and race conditions inherent in the system.

-### Sell Mastercoins for Bitcoins
+### Sell Mastercoins for Bitcoins [ORIGINAL - WILL THIS BE SUPPORTED FOR FUTURE SUBMISSIONS?]

 Description: Transaction type 20 posts the terms of an offer to sell Mastercoins or Test Mastercoins for bitcoins.
 A new sell offer is created with Action = 1 (New).
 Valid currency identifier values for this transaction are 1 for MSC or 2 for Test MSC.